XQuant Extension Tool¶

 int |

-Used in judge degradation causes (Mixed precision with model output loss objective).
+Used in judgment degradation causes (Mixed precision with model output loss objective).
 Bitwidth of the final layer to judge insufficient bitwidth. |

 2 |